 - If no parent/legal guardian is present, be a qualified family member related to you by blood (brother, sister, aunt, uncle, or step-parent).

 - Have held a driver’s license for at least 4 years without any suspensions.

-Your parent/guardian must attend the 2-hour parent training with you before you can take your road test.
+Your parent/guardian must accompany you to the 2-hour parent training before you can take your road test.
 If they are unable to do so, you will not be able to apply for your license until you are 18 years old.